asmesrit/asmesrit-website/README.md

 - Association activities and events
 - Student achievements and recognitions
 - Chapter members and leadership
-- Initiatives such as TN Nnovate
+- Initiatives such as TN-Novate
 - Downloadable resources and documents

 The website is built with simplicity and clarity in mind, ensuring easy navigation and accessibility for all users.